SDP bounds on quantum codes: Contributions

 Result~\ref{thm:A} is shown in Section~\ref{sec:stcode}, Theorem~\ref{thm:code}.
 The proof is based on the characterization of quantum error correction through the Knill-Laflamme conditions, the quantum MacWilliams identity, and the state polynomial optimization framework to optimize over valid quantum weight enumerators.
-From an intermediate level of the hierarchy we recover the following for self-dual quantum codes: \begin{thmA} The Lov\'asz number bounds the existence of self-dual quantum codes.
+From an intermediate level of the hierarchy we recover the following result for self-dual quantum codes: \begin{thmA} The Lov\'asz theta number $\vartheta$ bounds the existence of self-dual quantum codes.
 The symmetrization over distance preserving automorphisms of a minor variation of the Lov\'asz bound recovers the quantum Delsarte bound. \end{thmA} Result~\ref{thm:B} is shown in Section~\ref{sec:Lovasz}, Corollary~\ref{cor:lovasz}; and Section~\ref{sec:Delsarte}, Theorem~\ref{thm:Lovasz2Delsarte}.
 The proof is based on a confusability graph constructed from the Pauli basis $\EE_n$ in Definition~\ref{def:pure_conf_graph}, with additional edges arising from anti-commutation relations.
 Finally, we provide a symmetry-reduced semidefinite program for general quantum codes with $K\geq1$: \begin{thmA} There is a symmetry-reduction of an intermediate level of the semidefinite programming hierarchy based on the Terwilliger algebra of size $O(n^4)$.
 This recovers the non-existence of the $(\!(7,1,4)\!)_2$ code, and proves the non-existence of $(\!(8,9,3)\!)_2$ and $(\!(10,5,4)\!)_2$ codes. \end{thmA} Result~\ref{thm:C} is shown in Section~\ref{sec:sym_red_Terwilliger}, Theorem~\ref{prop:sym_red_sdp}; and Section~\ref{sec:appli_codes}, Observations~\ref{prop:infeas_cert} and~\ref{prop:infeas_cert2}.
 The proof is based on symmetrizing an intermediate level of the hierarchy over distance preserving automorphisms of the Pauli basis $\EE_n$ that leave the identity invariant.
-The non-existence proof for the $(\!(7,1,4)\!)_2$ code is provided as an infeasibility certificate.
+The non-existence proof for the $(\!(7,1,4)\!)_2$ code is provided as an infeasibility certificate in Appendix~\ref{app:inf}.
+The certificates for $(\!(8,9,3)\!)_2$ and $(\!(10,5,4)\!)_2$ codes can be found online in \url{https://github.com/ganglesmunne/SDP_bounds_for_quantum_codes} [Ref. \cite{Munné2024github}].